geotrev/undernet/docs/tooltips.md

 ## Direction

-Have the tooltip appear from the left, right, or bottom position by adding `is-pop-left`, `is-pop-right`, or `is-pop-down`, respectively.
+Have the tooltip appear from the left, right, or bottom position by adding `is-drop-left`, `is-drop-right`, or `is-drop-down`, respectively.

 ## Requirements